 You don’t have a lot of legal protection when buying a used car in Norway, so you will need to do due diligence when buying one.
 It’s generally you own responsibility to make sure that you don’t overpay or buy a useless car, as long as the seller is not actively withholding information about the car.

-This means that you should probably watch a couple of YouTube videos on the topic “things to look out for when buying a used car” such as the checklist embedded below.
+This means that you should probably watch a couple of YouTube videos on the topic “things to look out for when buying a used car”.

 If you do come across a problem after having bought the car, you might be in for a difficult battle to get reimbursed or any help.

 Firstly, you might not even have the rights to it, but even if you do, it might be very difficult to get the seller to agree to reimburse you.

 So do your due diligence before buying the used car, and spend some time learning up on what to look out for.

 Nicklas is the owner and editor of The Norway Guide, and is responsible for most of the content on the website.

 He lives in Skien, Norway with his wife and two children.
 Nicklas is specialized in Norwegian ecology (including Norway’s geology, wildlife and flora) from his degree in Ecology And Nature Management at University of South-Eastern Norway, but has a particular interest in tourism and content creation.